Anna Maria Marconi

-Anna Maria Marconi is a fictional scientist appearing in American comic books published by Marvel Comics.
+Anna Maria Marconi is a fictional character appearing in American comic books published by Marvel Comics.
 She was initially depicted as a love interest of Spider-Man, notably during the time when his body was taken over by Doctor Octopus's mind.
 She has since been depicted as a close friend to Peter Parker after he regains his mind.

 Publication history

 Anna Maria Marconi first appeared in The Superior Spider-Man #5 (May 2013) and was created by Dan Slott and Giuseppe Camuncoli.

-The basis for Anna Maria Marconi came from Slott's desire to introduce a character that could cause some friction in Peter's personal life.
-He found this difficult to pull off as he couldn't find any reason why a character like Betty Brant or Aunt May could be bigoted or racist.
-Rather than having anyone of them have such a fierce trait, he had May's opinion of Peter dating Anna Maria be that of concern:
+Marconi was created in part from Slott's desire to introduce a character that could cause some friction in Peter's personal life.
+He found this difficult to pull off as he could not find a reason why a character like Betty Brant or Aunt May could be bigoted or racist.
+Rather than having any one of them have such a fierce trait, he had May's opinion of Peter dating Anna Maria be that of concern:

-He also found it relieving that Peter's mind was taken over by Otto Octavius as he felt that the character was more open-minded than Peter:
+He also found it relieving that Peter's mind was taken over by Otto Octavius, as he felt that the character was more open-minded than Peter: